Need a shot of espresso? Always.

 Royal Blue Grocery

-What to order: Almond latte with a treat from the Cake Bar, such as a slice of key lime or strawberry cake, or a raspberry pop tart from Haute Sweets Patisserie.
+What to order: Almond latte with a treat from the Cake Bar, such as a slice of key lime or strawberry cake from Haute Sweets Patisserie.

 What's unique: Check off an item on your to-do list by grabbing your groceries after you stop in for a coffee.
 You can also enjoy a lunch break at Royal Grocery with a Cuban or Italian sandwich.

-Good to note: It's located at Highland Park Village, a luxury shopping destination with stores like Chanel and Dior.
+Good to note: One of its locations is located at Highland Park Village, a luxury shopping destination with stores like Chanel and Dior.

-Royal Blue Grocery: 1 Highland Park Village, Dallas. royalbluegrocery.com.
+Royal Blue Grocery: 1 Highland Park Village, Dallas and 1800 Main St., Dallas. royalbluegrocery.com.

 Sip Stir Cafe